dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2377: Potential challenges must be considered alongside benefits.
+### T2377: The benefits of this principle outweigh challenges.

 |Support|
 |---|